Wide Putin Walking: Memes

 The trend was very popular with users, so people continued to post ridiculous versions of "Wide Putin" throughout July 2020.
 Some users added the original meme footage into clips from cartoons, live streams, movies, and other viral videos.
 As Russian internet portal Medialeaks reported, Putin's appearance in these videos "caused the characters to react with wild delight, laughter, and surprise."
 The meme led to many crossovers, Vladimir Putin even "met" the character Dio Brando from JoJo's Bizarre Adventure.
 People posted videos of Putin walking through different locations and fandoms, such as Minecraft, Shrek, Rick and Morty, and even in front of the Statue of Liberty.

 Videos of the Wide Putin flooded social networks and became the basis for a larger meme trend.
 The new objects of the meme were animals, other politicians, and video game and movie characters that were also stretched out.
 By the end of July 2020, the internet memes with Putin had evolved into parodies featuring other characters and became a much bigger trend.
 Other world leaders were also "widened," for example, Kim Jong Un, Alexander Lukashenko, and Volodymyr Zelenskyy.
 Videos also appeared with wide versions of video game and movie characters, such as CJ from GTA, Darth Vader, Joaquin Phoenix's Joker, Mario from Super Mario Bros., and Russian politician Mikhail Svetov.

 The impact of the "Wide Putin" internet meme can also be seen on the YouTube video for the song "Song for Denise."
 The song was released in 2015 and since that wasn't very popular.
-However, by June 2020, the video had over 150,000 views, and most of the comments on it were about Putin.
+However, by June 2020, the video had over 150,000 views, and most of the comments on it were about Putin due to its use in the meme.